usatlas/AFdocs/tier3docs/sshlogin/new/uc4_docker.md

 request_memory          = 1000M
 queue 1
 ```
-Similarly, if you would like to run a Singualrity container, such as the ones provided in th unpacked.cern.ch CVMFS repo, you can submit a normal vanilla universe job, with a job executable that looks something like the following:
+Similarly, if you would like to run a Singularity container, such as the ones provided in the unpacked.cern.ch CVMFS repo, you can submit a normal vanilla universe job, with a job executable that looks something like the following:
 ```
 #!/bin/bash
 singularity run -B /cvmfs -B /home /cvmfs/unpacked.cern.ch/registry.hub.docker.com/atlas/rucio-clients:default rucio --version